Stability of uniformly bounded switched systems and Observability: Applications of observability

 where $x\in \K$, $y\in \K^{\bot}$ and $\lambda \in [0,1]$.
 Notice that the matrices $A_0$ and $A_1$ are skew-symmetric, so that the trajectories of $(\Sigma)$ are contained in spheres.
 We will denote by $\mathcal{S}^{k-1}$, where $k=\dim \K$, the unit sphere of $\K$.

 A solution $t\longmapsto x(t)$ of $(\Sigma)$ on $I=[0,T]$ or $I=[0,+\infty)$, which is in $\mathcal{S}^{k-1}$ and satisfies

 will be called a \textbf{bad trajectory} on $I$.

 The purpose is to find conditions for $(\Sigma)$ to be uniformly observable on $[0,+\infty)$.
 An obvious necessary condition is that $(\Sigma)$ is observable for every constant input, that is the pair $(C_{\lambda},A_{\lambda})$ is observable for every $\lambda \in [0,1]$.
 Since $B_0$ and $B_1$ are Hurwitz this property is guaranteed for $\lambda =0,1$ (although $\K$ is not necessarily the kernel of $B_i^T+B_i$, $i=0,1$, this can be easily shown using the same kind of arguments as in the proof of Theorem \ref{cnsHurwitz}).
-Notice that under this condition no bad trajectory can be constant.
-This remark is used in the forthcoming proofs.

 A sufficient condition is that $(\Sigma)$ is uniformly observable on every bounded interval $[0,T]$, $T>0$, that is $(\Sigma)$ is uniformly observable in the usual meaning.